Flash in the Pan Lyrics – Jane Remover

 (Yeah, yeah)

-Flash in the Pan Lyrics Meaning
+Meaning of Flash in the Pan Lyrics

 In this verse, the singer expresses their discomfort with uncertainty and how it affects their self-worth.
 They’re worried about what someone thinks of their mind and body.
 Despite understanding why things are the way they are, they admit there’s no common ground between them.
 The mention of leaving patience at a train station symbolizes leaving behind their tolerance, and “a thousand miles on my next life” suggests they’re already looking ahead, far beyond their current struggles.